Techtonica/curriculum/project-example/week-9/eventonica/eventonica-express-backend.md

 Testing in Postman (or a similar app) is a great way to test and understand your backend services.
 While you can test the URLs in Chrome, or test your endpoints by calling them in React, they offer less flexibility, and/or might have less context into the endpoint's behavior and errors.

 1. Testing the endpoint
    Open Postman, and open a new tab called "Eventonica".
 "GET" should be automatically selected in the dropdown.
-Enter `http://localhost:4000/users` into the request URL and press send.
+Enter `http://localhost:4000/api/users` into the request URL and press send.
 You should see the same list of users in the response below.

 2. Testing sending information
    Now the get users endpoint always returns all users.
 However, in the future we might want filtering.

 To test this, you can console log `console.log(req.body, 'the body')` before the `res.json` line.
 In Postman, now try adding a body.
 Click the "body" tab and select "raw".
 Then select "JSON" from the dropdown.
 Try sending a JSON of something that the API might send.
 For example, it could send `{"name": "nemo"}` for when you implement filtering.
+Right now you can see `undefined` in console.
+Add Express body parser `app.use(express.json());` in index.js.
+Now you can see `{"name": "nemo"}` in console.
-If you added the console log, do you see this information printed in your express server terminal?
-(Note that console logs will not show up in Postman).
+Note: that console logs will not show up in Postman.

 #### Access your API from your React app